thyrlian/AndroidSDK/README.md

   > Unfortunately it is not possible to pass through a USB device (or a serial port) to a container.

 ## Firebase Test Lab
-You can also run your UI tests on [Firebase Test Lab](https://firebase.google.com/docs/test-lab) using emulators and physical devices, to do so first you need to
+You can also run your UI tests on [Firebase Test Lab](https://firebase.google.com/docs/test-lab) using emulators or physical devices, to do so first you need to

 * Create a project in [Google Cloud Platform](https://console.cloud.google.com/cloud-resource-manager) if you haven't created one yet.
 * Create a project in [Firebase](https://console.firebase.google.com/):